 Click the Play button above to watch a movie that describes Puget Sound Restoration Fund's efforts in bull kelp restoration.
 (Thanks to John F. Williams of StillHopeProductions.)

-Puget Sound Restoration Fund is collaborating with the Suquamish Tribe, Port Gamble S'Klallam Tribe, State resource agencies, and the Puget Sound Pilots Association to conduct pilot kelp restoration projects at select locations in Puget Sound.
+Puget Sound Restoration Fund is collaborating with Tribes, Government, Business, and the Public to further advance kelp restoration at select locations in Puget Sound.
 Initial goals include developing a comprehensive restoration plan, conducting pilot restoration projects, and cultivating ongoing partnerships.
-PSRF’s restoration team is currently propagating new kelp starts for two research projects which will examine restoration strategies at locations in central Puget Sound (Restoration Point and Jefferson Head) and Pt.
-Gamble Bay in Hood Canal.
+PSRF’s restoration team is currently updating our KELP WATCH citizen science program with new outreach and tools to begin recording kelp sightings in Puget Sound.